Peter Kolchin

-Peter Robert Kolchin (born June 3, 1943) is an American historian.
-He has specialized in slavery and labor in the American South before and after the Civil War, and in comparisons with Russian serfdom and other forms of labor.
-He won the Bancroft Prize in American History and the Avery O. Craven Award for his book Unfree Labor: American Slavery and Russian Serfdom (1987).
+Peter Robert Kolchin (June 3, 1943 – January 13, 2025) was an American historian.
+He specialized in slavery and labor in the American South before and after the Civil War, and in comparisons with Russian serfdom and other forms of labor.
+Kolchin won the Bancroft Prize in American History and the Avery O. Craven Award for his book Unfree Labor: American Slavery and Russian Serfdom (1987).

-Life
+Life and career

-Born in New York, Peter Kolchin attended local schools.
+Born in Washington, D.C., Kolchin attended local schools.
 He graduated from Columbia University with an A.B. in 1964, and conducted graduate work at Johns Hopkins University, where he received a Ph.D. in 1970.
 His doctoral thesis was entitled First Freedom: The Responses of Alabama's Blacks to Emancipation and Reconstruction.

-He is a professor at the University of Delaware.
+Kolchin was a professor at the University of Delaware.

+Kolchin died on January 13, 2025, at the age of 81.